Timeshare Exchange Companies

 The ability to exchange the use of a timeshare to vacation at a different destination has been part of the fabric of timeshare ownership for nearly 50 years.
-Timeshares began in the form of fixed week ownership where an owner bought the use of a specific week in a unit at a specific resort.
+Timeshare Companies began in the form of fixed week ownership where an owner bought the use of a specific timeshare week in a unit at a specific resort.
 The emergence of exchange companies came about as owners sought more options for their vacations beyond using their week at the same resort every year.

 Exchange companies created networks of resorts within their systems through affiliating resorts and encouraging owners to become members of their networks.
 Owners often pay an annual membership fee and submit, or “bank”, the use of their week into the system in order to choose a different available week within that system.
 Members then pay an exchange fee in order to secure the booking.